microsoft/CSS-SystemCenter-ServiceManager/docs/Trace-SM/index.md

 .\Trace-SM.ps1 -TraceOperation Start
 ```

-Sample Output (note that existing traces are retained by moving then into a sub folder)
+Sample Output (note that existing traces are retained by moving them into a sub folder)

 ```
 Stopping all SCSM traces: